 Please see the Syllabus page on our Canvas course for the list of Homework problems and the course schedule.
-You have to attend class to be able to turn in homework.
-If you are attending class virtually on the day homework is due, you will complete it at home, scan it and submit it to Canvas at start of class.
+You have to attend class to be able to turn in HW sets even if you turn them in on Canvas.
+If you are using flexible attendance on the day a HW set is due, you will complete it at home, scan it and submit it to Canvas within 10 minutes of the start of class.